The Rise of Total Government in the 19th and 20th centuries

 III.
 Social structure

-Statism is used here to describe a 20th-century global trend which sought to reverse the dominant 19th-century trends -- e.g., liberalism and conservatism.
+Statism is used here to describe 20th-century global trends which sought to reverse the dominant 19th-century political trends, for example, liberalism and conservatism.
 The 19th-century spectrum of European political life was squeezed from both sides, left and right as if the tips of our iconic omega were a powerful pinching jaw [ID].

 Modern statism made its first moves back toward the center of the historical stage in "The West" in the years of Napoleon III [ID] and can be seen in the policies of the German Imperial Chancellor Bismarck [ID].